AdHoc Studio: History

 After their time with Telltale Games, then Ubisoft and Night School Studio, AdHoc Studio was formed in 2018 by Michael Choung, Nick Herman, Dennis Lenart, and Pierre Shorette.
 Their team has been the creative force behind some of Telltale's most successful games, such as The Walking Dead, The Wolf Among Us, and Tales from the Borderlands.
 The team's stated goal is to "carry the interactive narrative torch into the future".

 After the sudden closure of Telltale Games in October 2018, the studio was revived after its assets were purchased by LCG Entertainment in August 2019.
 Now doing business as Telltale Games, LCG re-acquired the video game rights to DC Comics properties such as Fables (The Wolf Among Us) and Batman.
 Since AdHoc Studio was partially founded by Herman, Lenart, and Shorette, the creatives behind the first episode of The Wolf Among Us, the new Telltale Games approached the team to help make a sequel.
 Following the game's cancellation under the original Telltale, The Wolf Among Us 2 was re-announced at The Game Awards 2019.
+After writing an 800-page script, prototyping, and shooting scenes for The Wolf Among Us 2, AdHoc ran into disagreements with the new Telltale Games and grew frustrated of being work for hire, so they pulled out of the project.

 In March 2023, a re-release of the 2010 indie game Cart Life was listed on Steam, to be published by AdHoc Studio.
 The game was set to be released in 2023, but in a forum post in 2024, the game's creator announced that the project was cancelled.